khaisarsgithub/CodeAnalysis/README.md

 # User Instructions
 ## Input
-- Usename : Github Username
+- Usename : Github Admin Username
 - Repository Name : Repository Name (The Repository you want to Analyze)
 - Contributor : Github Username (If you are not Admin)
 - Token : Github Personal Access Token (with Necessary Permissions)